vmware/terraform-provider-tanzu-mission-control/docs/data-sources/ekscluster.md

 # EKS Cluster

-The `tanzu-mission-control_ekscluster` resource allows you to provision and manage [AWS EKS](https://aws.amazon.com/eks/) through Tanzu Mission Control.
+The `tanzu_mission_control_ekscluster` resource allows you to provision and manage [AWS EKS](https://aws.amazon.com/eks/) through Tanzu Mission Control.
 It allows users to connect Tanzu Mission Control to their Amazon Web Services (AWS) account and create, update/upgrade, and delete EKS clusters and node groups (called node pools in Tanzu).

 ## Provisioning an EKS Cluster